 - Facial expressions of pain;

 - They begin pawing, specifically, at the mouth;

 - Gagging or retching;

 As with humans, you can perform certain first aid measures on dogs as well which will allow you to remove the choking object.

 Begin by laying your dog on his side.
-And check to see if object has been dislodged in the esophagus.
+And check to see if the object has been dislodged in the esophagus.

 Next, position his back against your stomach (head up, paws down).

-Using right hand, find the soft hollow under the ribs (your closed fist should fit into this spot).
+Using the right hand, find the soft hollow under the ribs (your closed fist should fit into this spot).